-Remarked on favourably by D.P. in 1986.
+Remarked on favourably by D.P. (see bibliography) in 1986.

 A Mars colony is cut off from contact with Earth, and seeks to create a new utopian society from scratch; meanwhile there are parallel stories regarding the discovery that the Martian mountain Olympus Mons is actually a gigantic sentient being, the quest for the particle we now know to be the Higgs boson, and the nature of consciousness.
 As a novel it's a disappointing failure through trying to cram so much into too small a space.
 Nevertheless, the utopian aspects have definite interest.

 In 2004 the novel was the subject of a half-page review in Freedom, by David Peers.
 He notes that it "discusses several topics of interest to anarchists: a small community with few formal structures; a society that works without using money; ways of discarding previously learned habits of thought and so on", as well as "How do we deal with crime and punishment?"
 Peers concludes: "The obvious science fiction comparison is with Ursula Le Guin's novel, The Dispossessed.
 In that book the anarchy was established and congealing.
 Here, it's struggling to begin."